openedx/openedx-webhooks/docs/details.rst

 The bot leaves a comment asking the author to complete a survey about the pull request.

-If the pull request was a core committer PR, the bot leaves a comment pinging the committer's edX champions, to help them stay current.

 When a pull request is re-opened